DataDanD/Cancer-Capstone-Portfolio/README.md

 ###### **(LINKED TO SINGLE FEATURE ANALYSIS)**

 ### Merged Data EDA
 Now we will explore all the features that have successfully passed the merge to the final dataframe.

+#### Data Relations
 First up is an image of a heatplot (also called "plasma soup" by an extremely select few) this will show us column relationships, in the form of correlations, in all of the data.
 Lighter and darker (positive and negative correlations, respectively) boxes on the graph are usually not a good thing.
 Exceptions currently include: diagonal in the middle where features intersect with themselves (100% correlation!) and the rows/columns with 'Count' and 'Cancer Rate'.
 They should honestly be removed from this graph as they are not features used in prediction.
 (Will fix in future, maybe; I mean it is cool to see what they relate to as well) 'Count' was used to make 'Cancer Rate' by dividing the cancer count by population in same county and year, then multiplied by 100,000.

+### **Figure 3.** Heatmap of All Features
-Note: only have to look at half of plasma soup graph below to understand all the correlations.
+**Note:** only have to look at half of plasma soup graph below to understand all the correlations.
 Features will intersect with all other features twice.
 Pick a side of light colored diagonal to avoid seeing relations twice.

 ![Heatmap of All Features](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/heatmap.png)

 Interesting...
 Looks like I have more work to do.
 This might take awhile.